DSilva27/Simple_WPA_Simulator/README.md

 ## Installation

-1. I HEAVILY recommend creating a virtual environment before installing this package.
-This package requires poetry, which could create issues if not isollated from the rest of your system through a virtual environment.
+1. I recommend creating a virtual environment before installing this package.
 Make sure the python version is at least 3.9 and that you have pip installed.

-2. Install [Poetry](https://python-poetry.org/docs/).
-Poetry is also available in [PyPi](https://pypi.org/project/poetry/).

-3. This package can run with both GPU and CPU.

-    * To Run with CPU install with `poetry install --with cpu`
-    * To Run with GPU install with `poetry install --with gpu`
+2. Install package `pip install .`.
+Add the flag `-e` is you want to install it in editable mode.

-4. Packages that will be installed
+3. Packages that will be installed

     * Numpy
     * Matplotlib